Experience-Monks/extract-streetview/README.md

 ```

 Extracts a street view panorama from `[ latitude, longitude ]` input (or `google.com/maps/` URL).
 If not specified, will extract a random [Awesome StreetView](https://github.com/Jam3/awesome-streetview).

+You can also specify `"current"` as the location, and it will use the browser's geolocation API to determine your latitude/longitude.

 If no `--output` is given, the PNG is written to stdout.